mkistler/CDTIS_iPhoneCoreDataRecipes/README.md

 Note that we leave the default store as a sqlite store, so the application is using both a sqlite store and CDTIncrementalStore.
 We also changed the default store to be read-only, so all new recipes go to the user store.

+### Simple refresh control on Recipes TVC

+This change adds a refresh control to the Recipes TableViewController.
+This is preparing for the next update, which will use the refresh to drive a synchronization with a remote Cloudant datastore.